 What we will do if you report damp or mould

-If you report a damp/mould/condensation problem we will ask you to follow the advice given in the keeping your home free from damp and mould leaflet (PDF, 881KB) for a period of four weeks, if after this time there is no improvement you need to contact us again.
+If you report a damp, mould or condensation problem we will ask you to follow the advice in our leaflet keeping your home free from damp and mould (PDF, 1.98MB) for a period of four weeks.
+If after this time there is no improvement you need to contact us again.

-We will have a discussion with you to ensure you have followed our advice (see below for a summary).
+We will have a discussion with you to ensure you have followed our steps to minimise damp and mould.
 After this we will arrange for a property inspection to be carried out to investigate further, with the objective to resolve the issue.
 We will explain any repairs required.
-However, please note that if you have not followed our advice you could be liable for a recharge for any repair works required.
+Please note however, if you have not followed our advice you could be liable for rechargable repairs on any work required.

 What is mould?

 The number one cause of mould in homes in the UK today is under-heating.
 You will get less mould if you keep your home warm, ventilate properly and minimise the amount of moisture you release into the air.
 If rising energy costs mean you are struggling to pay for heating, ask your energy supplier about ways to spread the cost.

 Mould grows and multiplies in moist areas, slowly at first then quicker and quicker.
 It is normal to have some mould growth in winter but, you need to stay on top of it to prevent it getting more serious.
 In most cases black mould is caused by condensation.
 See our steps to minimise damp and mould.